dyc3/dyc3/README.md

 ### Hi there 👋

+I love coding.
+Ever since I was a kid, it's been my dream to make my mark on the world as an engineer.
+This is where I try to make that happen.

 <!--
 **dyc3/dyc3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.